microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-5/solution.md

 ~~~

-Because our VMs are all running inside the same Azure Virtual Network [VNet] and we did not restrict access betweem the VMs inside the VNet we can use scp to upload the Mobility service agent installer via scp to Linux VMs.
+Because our VMs are all running inside the same Azure Virtual Network [VNet] and we did not restrict access between the VMs inside the VNet we can use scp to upload the Mobility service agent installer via scp to Linux VMs.

 Execute the following powershell command on the new Windows Server 2019 VM to copy the Mobility service agent installer to the two Linux VMs.